 Kurtosis

-The kurtosis of a univariate population is defined by the following formula, where μ2 and μ4 are the second and fourth central moments.
+The excess kurtosis of a univariate population is defined by the following formula, where μ2 and μ4 are respectively the second and fourth central moments.

-Intuitively, the kurtosis is a measure of the peakedness of the data distribution.
-Negative kurtosis would indicates a flat data distribution, which is said to be platykurtic.
-Positive kurtosis would indicates a peaked distribution, which is said to be leptokurtic.
-Incidentally, the normal distribution has zero kurtosis, and is said to be mesokurtic.
+Intuitively, the excess kurtosis describes the tail shape of the data distribution.
+The normal distribution has zero excess kurtosis and thus the standard tail shape.
+It is said to be mesokurtic.
+Negative excess kurtosis would indicate a thin-tailed data distribution, and is said to be platykurtic.
+Positive excess kurtosis would indicate a fat-tailed distribution, and is said to be leptokurtic.

 Problem

-Find the kurtosis of eruption duration in the data set faithful.
+Find the excess kurtosis of eruption duration in the data set faithful.

 Solution